 The Aims of Assertive Mentoring are:

-To inform and involve parents in their child’s learning
+- To inform and involve parents/carers in their child’s learning

 Assertive Mentoring targets what a child can do, and what they need to do to move to the next level.
-It allows teachers to set achievable targets in reading, writing and mathematics each half term, and to work with the children to complete these.
-Each child will have a 1:1 meeting with the class teacher each half term to discuss their learning and review and set targets.
+It allows teachers to have a conversation with pupils and agree achievable targets in reading, writing and mathematics.
+Each child has the opportunity to have 1:1 meetings with their class teacher to discuss their learning and areas of development.

-The system facilitates sharing these targets with parents so that you can help your child to achieve even more quickly.
-Children know exactly what level they are working at, and what they need to do to move on.
-Marking and feedback to children are very focused and termly mentoring meetings review what has been achieved and what needs to be done next.
+The system facilitates sharing targets and outcomes with parents and carers throughout the year so that they can help their child to achieve even more quickly.
+Within this system children know exactly what level they are working at, and what they need to do to move on.

-Children are given a colour based on their success of meeting targets and also homework, punctuality, uniform, behaviour and effort in school.
+Children are given a colour based on their success of meeting ARE, progress expectations and also homework, punctuality, uniform, behaviour and effort in school.